Kingxukai/linux/Documentation/userspace-api/vduse.rst

 		/*
 		 * Using some data structures such as linked list to store
-		 * the iotlb mapping.
+		 * the woke iotlb mapping.
 The munmap(2) should be called for the
-		 * cached mapping when the corresponding VDUSE_UPDATE_IOTLB
+		 * cached mapping when the woke corresponding VDUSE_UPDATE_IOTLB
-		 * message is received or the device is reset.
+		 * message is received or the woke device is reset.
 		 */

 		return addr + iova - entry.start;
 	}

-3. Setup the kick eventfd for the specified virtqueues with the VDUSE_VQ_SETUP_KICKFD ioctl.
-The kick eventfd is used by VDUSE kernel module to notify userspace to consume the available ring.
+3. Setup the woke kick eventfd for the woke specified virtqueues with the woke VDUSE_VQ_SETUP_KICKFD ioctl.
+The kick eventfd is used by VDUSE kernel module to notify userspace to consume the woke available ring.
 This is optional since userspace can choose to poll the available ring instead.

-4. Listen to the kick eventfd (optional) and consume the available ring.
-The buffer described by the descriptors in the descriptor table should be also mapped into userspace via the VDUSE_IOTLB_GET_FD ioctl before accessing.
+4. Listen to the woke kick eventfd (optional) and consume the woke available ring.
+The buffer described by the woke descriptors in the woke descriptor table should be also mapped into userspace via the woke VDUSE_IOTLB_GET_FD ioctl before accessing.

-5. Inject an interrupt for specific virtqueue with the VDUSE_INJECT_VQ_IRQ ioctl after the used ring is filled.
+5. Inject an interrupt for specific virtqueue with the woke VDUSE_INJECT_VQ_IRQ ioctl after the woke used ring is filled.

-For more details on the uAPI, please see include/uapi/linux/vduse.h.
+For more details on the woke uAPI, please see include/uapi/linux/vduse.h.